-The lost and found areas are located in the Office of Campus Activities in the lower level of the Gallagher Center and at the office campus safety building across from Dwyer Arena.
+The lost and found areas are located in the Office of Campus Activities in the lower level of the Gallagher Center and at the Office of Campus Safety in its building across from Dwyer Arena.

 Parking

 Each vehicle operated or parked on campus must be registered with the campus safety office.
 All vehicles must display at all times a current parking permit.
 Parking permits are issued for a full year or for one semester.
 They are available 24 hours a day, seven days a week, at the campus safety office located across from Dywer Arena.
 Unregistered vehicles will be ticketed, immobilized or towed at the owner's expense.
 Parking fees and violation fines are charged to the student's account.